 It depends.
 You may want just a summary of your record.
 You may want your provider to explain some of the information in your record.
-Under the HIPAA Privacy Rule, your health care provider can give a summary or explanation of your medical record if you both agree in advance
+Your health care provider can give a summary or explanation of your medical record if vou both agree in advance